mnr/writing-wip/dimensions_living_book/acknowledgments.md

 I am part of the exclusive club of Ross in-laws.
 We joke and snark about the siblings, but we love them dearly.
 Thanks Lisa and Mike.
 We're going to write a handbook on surviving with the Ross family.
 And Mike; let me know when it is your turn to be the favorite son-in-law.
 I'll be happy to ship you the T-shirt, ballcap, and lapel pin.

-The barn and repostitory for stolen property was courtesy of Jon and Sharon (and Iris, Ike, and Ruby).
+The barn and repository for stolen property was courtesy of Jon and Sharon (and Iris, Ike, and Ruby).
 Thanks for not kicking me out of the dorm room, even when I deserved it.

 I am grateful to the assisted living facility where much of this happened.
 They requested I respect the anonymity of staff and residents, but you know who you are and hopefully, you know the universe of respect I have for you and your profession.
 Thank you for being Greta's best friends.